 So, how do you challenge your beliefs?

-Strategy 1: Take a step back.
-Name your limiting belief.
+Strategy #1: Take a step back.
+Name your limiting beliefs.

 Look at your life right now – are the results you’re currently getting in your life those you always dreamt of?